 References

-References should conform to the Chicago Manual of Style, 15th edition or later.
+References should conform to the current edition of the Chicago Manual of Style.

 Please use endnotes rather than footnotes.